 - The role is highly confidential and other recruitment methods are therefore unsuitable e.g. the role cannot be advertised and a professional firm with experience of working on confidential projects needs to be engaged

 - The role is so niche, or the skillset so rare, that proactive mapping of the whole market is the only way to gain access to high quality potential candidates

 - The role is so important to the business that it is crucial they have total confidence that the absolute best candidate has been appointed

 - All reactive avenues (job boards, industry publication adverts etc…) to fill the role have been exhausted without finding the right candidate and a proactive headhunting approach is therefore essential

-- The role is so high-profile that it’s visible to the rest of the market and customers, so it’s essential to be seen to be proactively headhunting for it
+- The role is so high-profile that it’s essential to be seen to be proactively headhunting for it

 So it is particularly suited for those all-important C-Suite and senior managerial roles where finding the top talent can make a big difference to the bottom line of a business.

 For those C-Suite level and business critical roles where finding the highest performers will make such a major difference to the success of a business, headhunting is definitely the method that will deliver the best value.